open-policy-agent/gatekeeper/website/docs/audit.md

         medium: Memory
     ```

 By default, audit will request each resource from the Kubernetes API during each audit cycle.
-To rely on the OPA cache instead, use the flag `--audit-from-cache=true`.
-Note that this requires replication of Kubernetes resources into OPA before they can be evaluated against the enforced policies.
+To rely on the audit informer cache instead, use the flag `--audit-from-cache=true`.
+Note that this requires replication of Kubernetes resources into the audit cache before they can be evaluated against the enforced policies.
 Refer to the [Replicating data](sync.md) section for more information.

 ### Audit using kinds specified in the constraints only